saysayani11/NGS_Ecoli_bl21/README.md

     ```
 # Genome Alignment: Ecoli BL21 (Reference), OSB 1 and OSB 2

-We use Mauve to align the 3 sequences, one being the reference sequence of E coli BL21 downloaded from the NCBI.
-Based on the NCBI search hits, we choose to use the E coli BL21 sequenced and submitted by New England Biolabs.
+We use Mauve to align the three sequences, one being the reference sequence of *E. coli* BL21 downloaded from the NCBI.
+Based on the NCBI search hits, we choose to use the *E. coli* BL21 sequenced and submitted by New England Biolabs.

--Organism: Escherichia coli
+- Organism: *Escherichia coli*
--Infraspecific name: Strain: BL21
+- Infraspecific name: Strain: BL21
--Submitter: New England Biolabs
+- Submitter: New England Biolabs
--Date: May 26, 2020
+- Date: May 26, 2020
--Assembly level: Complete Genome
+- Assembly level: Complete Genome
--Genome representation: full
+- Genome representation: full
--GenBank assembly accession: GCA_013166975.1
+- GenBank assembly accession: GCA_013166975.1
--RefSeq assembly accession: GCF_013166975.1
+- RefSeq assembly accession: GCF_013166975.1

 # Gene Annotation & Transfer